 The most common treatment for CUP is chemotherapy.
-You may also have radiotherapy, hormone therapy, surgery or targeted therapies.
+You may also have radiation therapy, hormone therapy, surgery or targeted therapy.
 Different types of treatment may be combined.

 For many people, CUP is diagnosed at an advanced stage and treatment is unlikely to cure it.
 However, treatment may be able to control the cancer and improve your symptoms.
 It is possible that treatment may make you feel better and also help you live longer.
 This is called palliative treatment.

 "I have found it complex to talk to people about my cancer.
 I can explain it, but they find it hard to understand.
 It does seem incomprehensible to have a cancer that has spread but no named starting point." – Jane